 - Collaborating with worker organizations, such as unions, worker centers, and others.

 While these steps would help, in the end, workplace safety is really in the hands of employers.
 Employers must step up and implement the proper safety protocol to protect their employees, customers, and the general public.
-Until they do, essential workers across Pennsylvania and New Jersey will continue to contract COVID-19 at a much higher rate than the rest of the country.
+Until they do, essential workers across New Jersey will continue to contract COVID-19 at a much higher rate than the rest of the country.

 Contact a Pennsauken Essential Employee Workplace Injury Law Firm